yvoronoy/m2install/README.md

  * ```m2install -s git```

 ##How to install Magento 2 using Composer
-To install Magento 2 from git repository run m2install with --source git param
+To install Magento 2 from composer run m2install with --source composer param
  * ```m2install --source composer``` or
  * ```m2install -s composer```

 ####How to Install Magento 2 with Sample Data
  * Run m2install
- * Use wizzard to install the sample data.
+ * Use wizard to install the sample data.

-##Wizzard
+##Wizard
-m2install will show you wizzard on first run and prompt to save entered values to config file.
+m2install shows you wizard on first run and prompts to save entered values to config file.
 ```
 $ m2install.sh
 Current Directory: /Users/yvoronoy/Sites/m2/ee202